 Bankrate conducted extensive research on the largest insurance companies in Indiana by market share.
-Based on our analysis, some of the best car insurance in Indiana is sold by USAA, Auto-Owners and Geico.
-Erie and State Farm are also contenders, as they ranked highly based on our scoring metrics.
-Our insurance editorial team chose these companies after researching each provider’s coverages, discounts, policy features and third-party scores.
+Based on our analysis, some of the best car insurance in Indiana is sold by USAA, Geico and State Farm.
+Erie and Auto-Owners are also contenders, as they ranked highly based on our scoring metrics.
+Our insurance editorial team chose these companies after researching each provider’s coverage offerings, discounts, policy features and third-party scores.

 Indiana drivers pay an average of $1,254 per year for full coverage, based on Bankrate’s 2021 study of quoted annual premiums.
-But price is not the only factor you may want to consider when shopping for car insurance.
-Bankrate’s method of analysis could help you choose a company that fits your needs and budget.
+However, price is not the only factor you may want to consider when shopping for car insurance.
+Bankrate’s research could help you choose a company that fits your needs and budget.

 Best car insurance companies in Indiana

-USAA, Auto-Owners, Geico, Erie and State Farm offer some of the best auto insurance in Indiana.
-Bankrate’s insurance editorial team systematically reviewed third-party customer satisfaction ratings, financial strength rankings, coverage options and available discounts for the largest car insurance companies by market share in the Hoosier state..
+USAA, Geico, State Farm, Erie and Auto-Owners offer some of the best auto insurance in Indiana.
+Bankrate’s insurance editorial team systematically reviewed third-party customer satisfaction ratings, financial strength rankings, coverage options and available discounts for the largest car insurance companies by market share in the Hoosier State.
 We also reviewed average quoted premiums obtained from Quadrant Information Services.
 These factors were then converted into a Bankrate Score on a 5.0 scale.
 The higher the Bankrate Score, the higher a company ranked in each scoring category.

 Based on our research, the five best insurance companies in Indiana are: